-(1) Solely for the convenience of the reader, Colombian peso amounts have been translated into U.S. dollars at the market rate as of March 31, 2017 of Ps.2,880.24 to US\$1.00.
+(1) Solely for the convenience of the reader, Colombian peso amounts have been translated into U.S. dollars at the market rate as of September 30, 2017 of Ps.2,936.67 to US\$1.00.
 See "Exchange Rates and Foreign Exchange Controls" for information on recent fluctuations in exchange rates.

 Operating Activities.
-Our net cash provided by operating activities decreased to a negative figure of Ps.264,259 million for the year ended December 31, 2016 from a negative number of Ps.173,022 million for the year ended December 31, 2015.
+Our net cash used in operating activities increased to Ps.264,259 million for the year ended December 31, 2016 from Ps.173,022 million for the year ended December 31, 2015.
 This change was primarily due to a decrease in accounts payable and in other liabilities.

 Investing Activities.
-Our net cash used in investing activities improved for the year ended December 31, 2016 to Ps.943 million from Ps.(37,860) million for the year ended December 31, 2015.
+Our net cash used in investing activities decreased for the year ended December 31, 2016 to Ps.943 million from Ps.37,860 million for the year ended December 31, 2015.
 This change was primarily due to divestments in associates such as Asficor S.A.S. and Microfinanzas & Desarrollo.